awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ## Preparing Files for COPY with the ESCAPE Option<a name="r_COPY_preparing_data"></a>

 The following example describes how you might prepare data to "escape" newline characters before importing the data into an Amazon Redshift table using the COPY command with the ESCAPE parameter\.
-Without preparing the data to delimit the newline characters, Amazon Redshift will return load errors when you run the COPY command, because the newline character is normally used as a record separator\.
+Without preparing the data to delimit the newline characters, Amazon Redshift returns load errors when you run the COPY command, because the newline character is normally used as a record separator\.

 For example, consider a file or a column in an external table that you want to copy into an Amazon Redshift table\.
-If the file or column contains XML\-formatted content or similar data, you will need to make sure that all of the newline characters \(\\n\) that are part of the content are escaped with the backslash character \(\\\)\.
+If the file or column contains XML\-formatted content or similar data, you need to make sure that all of the newline characters \(\\n\) that are part of the content are escaped with the backslash character \(\\\)\.

 A good thing about a file or table containing embedded newlines characters is that it provides a relatively easy pattern to match\.
 Each embedded newline character most likely always follows a `>` character with potentially some white space characters \(`' '` or tab\) in between, as you can see in the following example of a text file named `nlTest1.txt`\.